Korbel ranked 12th best place in the world to earn a master’s degree in international relations.

 The research finds that an additional 60 million people could be lifted from poverty by 2030, and upwards of 175 million people by 2050, through these ambitious, yet feasible policy choices.
 In addition, nine out of ten low-human development countries could make significant strides towards improving their current development outcomes by 2050 while carbon emissions are reduced by two-thirds by 2050.

 Schünemann, J. (2014).
 “Why Strategic Foresight Matters for Africa.”
 African Futures Paper No 12.
-Institute for Security Studies and Frederick S. Pardee Center for International Futures, Josef Korbel School of International Studies, University of Denver.
+Institute for Security Studies and Frederick S. Pardee Center for International Futures, Josef Korbel School of Global and Public Affairs, University of Denver.

 Over the past five decades, Africa has experienced great transition and change.
 Many positive developments are taking shape on the continent.
 Overall, human development is improving, conflict has declined, and sustained economic growth presents genuine opportunities for development.
 Yet, many structural challenges persist, and the pressure to tackle these simultaneously is probably the most complex task the continent faces today.
 Africa needs to deepen its strategic reflection in order to anticipate the future with confidence.
 It must think more systematically about long-term trends and plan for the future if it is to take advantage of opportunities arising from economic growth.